How High-Sugar Foods Affect Your Eyesight

 There’s no need to fight those sugar cravings.
 They happen and they won’t go away until they’re satisfied.
 But, when they happen, you can make an effort to eat the right sugars.
-Instead of reaching for a cookie or candy bar the next time the cravings strike, grab a handful of fruit.
+Instead of reaching for a cookie or candy bar the next time the craving strikes, grab a handful of fruit.

-Here are some fruit that are low on the glycemic index:
+Here are some fruits that are low on the glycemic index:

-The next time you have a sugar craving, ask yourself if going for the candy bar is really worth the risk of harming your eye health and body.
+Next time you have a sugar craving, ask yourself if going for the candy is worth risking your eye health.